karlospn/mytechramblings-site-source-code/content/posts/check-nugets-packages-for-security-vulnerabilities-on-you-cicd-pipeline.md

 The `dotnet list package --vulnerable` command only works with projects that are using the ``PackageReference `` format, you won't be able to use it if your project still uses the ``packages.config`` format.

-Here's how the output of the ``dotnet list package --vulnerable`` command  looks like on an application that has multiple projects.
+Let me show you an example, I have built an N-Layer application that has a few NuGet vulnerabilities, and here's how the output of the ``dotnet list package --vulnerable`` command  looks like:

 ```bash
 The following sources were used: